jranjan/labs-technology-bytes/micro-services/microservice-patterns.md

 Communications are the lifeblood of microservices.
 The following schemes are typically employed:

-	1) Request/Response
+Request/Response
-		- REST
+    1. REST
-		- RPC
+    2. RPC
-			- gRPC/ProtoBuf
+	* gRPC/ProtoBuf
-				- Fast
+	* Fast
-				- Nice properties while decomposing monolith application
+	* Nice properties while decomposing monolith application
-				- Complier makes it platform agnostic unlike REST where there are different SDK like bottle, flask etc.
+	* Complier makes it platform agnostic unlike REST where there are different SDK like bottle, flask etc.
-                - Claim to be protocol independent but uses HTTP 2.0 mostly for implementaiton.
+        * Claim to be protocol independent but uses HTTP 2.0 mostly for implementaiton.
-			- Apache Thrift
+            * Apache Thrift
-			- JSON RPC
+            * JSON RPC
-	2) Messaging
+    3. Messaging
-		- Broadcast
+	* Broadcast
-		- Pub/Sub (aka multicast)
+	* Pub/Sub (aka multicast)
-			- Kafka
+	    * Kafka
-			- Nats
+	    * NATS
-		- Anycast
+		* Anycast
-		- Unicast
+		* Unicast
-		- AWS SQS and SNS.
+		* AWS SQS and SNS.
 It is good if services are running in AWS
-	3) Streaming: characterised by a continuous flow of data from a server to a connected client.
+         * Streaming: characterised by a continuous flow of data from a server to a connected client.

 ------------------------------------------------